 COVID-19 and the resulting economic downturn have turned the existing housing crisis from bad to worse.
 Renters in more than 8 million homes are behind on payments, and as they struggle to make ends meet, utility bills further burden tenants.
 Compounding this problem is a lack of energy efficiency…

-Sneha is an Associate within RMI’s Buildings Practice, utilizing a background in civil and environmental engineering to help advocate for policies and technologies that contribute to more just and sustainable built environments.
-She primarily supports the Residential Energy+ and Pathways to Zero initiatives.
+Sneha is a Senior Associate within RMI’s Carbon-Free Buildings Practice, utilizing a background in civil and environmental engineering to help advocate for policies and technologies that contribute to more just and sustainable built environments.

 Previously, Sneha worked in the Climate and Clean Energy team at the Natural Resources Defense Council where she conducted qualitative and quantitative research and analysis on federal and state level renewable energy and energy efficiency policies.
 She helped advocate for energy efficiency policies in New York State, working with a variety of stakeholders in the public and private sectors.
 She has previously held fellowships at the Tomkat Center for Sustainable Energy in California and at Green Empowerment in Nicaragua.
 Her graduate studies focused on environmental design and construction, project management, and energy systems.

 MS, Civil and Environmental Engineering, Sustainable Design and Construction, Stanford University